 What remains is not something new.

-What remains is simply the field as it always was.
+What remains is the field as it always is.

 This ontology does not describe: